 LEVELS OF CARE

 Medically assisted detox – or medical detox – is a crucial step in the recovery process from drugs or alcohol.
-Withdrawal from some substances can be life-threatening, and our Connecticut detox provides a safe, secure environment to safely transition into treatment.
+Withdrawal from some substances can be life-threatening, and our Connecticut, New Jersey, and New York detox provides a safe, secure environment to safely transition into treatment.

 Jump to Section Chevron Down